Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Double Beta Decay

-with the Cabibbo angle $\theta_C$. \\ Most double beta decay experiments measure only the differential decay rate $d\Gamma/dT$ with respect to the total electron kinetic energy $T = T_1 + T_2$.
+Most double beta decay experiments measure only the differential decay rate $d\Gamma/dT$ with respect to the total electron kinetic energy $T = T_1 + T_2$.
 Integrating Eq.~\eqref{eq:FullyDifferential} over the angle and energy difference $\Delta T = T_1 - T_2$ yields the result

 with the Heaviside function $\Theta(x)$ and